Bobbie Baby Formula Review

 Bobbie formula contains 57% carbohydrates, 28% fats, 11% proteins and 2% vitamins and minerals.
 This ratio is strictly monitored by the FDA and doesn’t change hugely between brands.

-There are no antibiotics, persistent pesticides, gluten, maltodextrin, palm oil, filler or corn syrup added to their formula.
+There are no antibiotics, persistent pesticides, gluten, maltodextrin, palm oil, filler, corn syrup or soy added to their formula.

 How did they get FDA approval?